 Any indices referred to in this presentation are used for purposes of comparison to the performance of certain capital markets.
-The market index returns assume that on the day a portfolio investment is made, a hypothetical investment in a matching amount is made in the given index.
+The market index returns assume that on the day a portfolio investment is made, a hypothetical investment is made in the given index.
 For each date on which either a portion or all of the portfolio investment is sold, a hypothetical index multiple (factor) is calculated by comparing the change in index value between the two dates.
 The cost of the investment sold (or portion of cost sold) is multiplied by this factor, resulting in a hypothetical index value.
-The return is calculated using these dates of investment and hypothetical value(s) generated.
 The return figures for each index do not reflect the deduction of any taxes, expenses, transaction costs or advisory fees.
 Broad-based securities indices are unmanaged and are not subject to fees and expenses typically associated with investing in a Fund.
-It is not possible to invest directly in an unmanaged index.
-The performance of the indices represents unmanaged, passive buy-and-hold strategies, investment characteristics and risk/return profiles that differ materially from those of the Fund, and an investment in the Fund is not comparable to an investment in such index or in the securities that comprise the index.
+It is not possible to investment in the Fund is not comparable to an investment in such index or in the securities that comprise the index.
 Further, the indices referred to herein are not used or selected by KKR Credit as an appropriate benchmark to compare relative to the performance of the Fund's strategy, but rather they are included herein solely because they are well-known and widely-recognized indices that embody investments with materially less risk than an investment in the Fund.